cimuyang/outline-mindmap/README.md

 ## Usage

-Three ways to open the map:
+Four ways to open the map:

 - The mindmap icon in the left ribbon → opens in the **right sidebar**
-- Command palette → *打开大纲思维导图* (Open outline mindmap) → opens as a **tab in the main area**
+- Command palette → *打开导图* (Open mindmap) → opens as a **tab in the main area**
-- Command palette → *在侧边栏打开大纲思维导图* (Open outline mindmap in the sidebar)
+- Command palette → *在侧边栏打开导图* (Open mindmap in the sidebar)
+- A note's ⋯ menu → **打开为导图** (Open as mindmap): the current tab turns into a map in place (right-clicking a note in the file explorer offers the same item)

+Going back, a map's ⋯ menu has **打开为笔记** (Open as note), turning that same tab back into a note.
+The two are exact inverses; switching back and forth never opens an extra tab.

+**After 打开为导图 you are in pure-map mode**: that tab no longer holds an editor, so clicking a node only selects it — the plugin will not dig the note out for you.
+To read the note and edit the map side by side, open the map in the sidebar or split the pane.

-Both forms can be open at the same time without interfering.
-The map follows the active note by default; turn on **锁定当前笔记** (Pin current note) in the settings to keep it on one note.
+The main-area and sidebar forms can be open at the same time without interfering.
+The map follows the active note by default (including when you come back from a background tab or a collapsed sidebar).
+To keep it parked on one note, turn on **固定显示一篇笔记** (Always show one note) in the settings — once pinned, it stays on that note even across an Obsidian restart.

+If the map ever stops following, the command **跟随自检** (Follow self-check) reports the active note, the note the map is showing, both toggles, and a timestamped trail of every sync event the view received — and copies the whole thing to the clipboard.

 ### How a note becomes a map